 This past summer, Jeff Bezos’ ex-wife, MacKenzie Scott, gave away $1.7 Billion in philanthropic dollars.
 In the public eye since their divorce in 2017, MacKenzie pledged to give away the majority of her wealth “back to the society that helped generate it” and this was her first big step towards doing so.
 In a statement released

-Please note [August 2020]: we have recently updated the deadline for this position.
+Please note [October 2020]: this position has been filled.
 The Fund is excited to bring aboard a Program Associate to work with a small, growing collaborative team to provide administrative support, manage daily operations and provide coordination for programmatic activities.
-The Program Associate provides administrative, programmatic management and grantmaking support to
+The Program Associate provides administrative, programmatic management and grantmaking support to the team.
+The Program

 It isn’t often that a novelist gets to dispense with $1.7 billion in less than a year.
 But that’s exactly what happened since MacKenzie Scott—formerly Bezos—began working with a team of nonprofit advisors to give away the majority of her wealth.
 And with a fortune in Amazon stock estimated at $57 billion earlier this year,

 This week, it was announced that MacKenzie Scott gifted hundreds of millions of dollars in grants to organizations who need it most as part of The Giving Pledge, a commitment by the world’s wealthiest people and families to donate the majority of their wealth back to the community.
 Read the full piece here.